rollandvass/rollandvass/README.md

 - 👨🏻‍💻 I’m currently learning React & Python
 - 📌 Fun facts:
-  - I like tinkering with Raspberry Pis and Scripts - No, I'm not hacking anyone or anything (☉_ ☉)
+  - I like tinkering with Raspberry Pis and scripts.
+No, I'm not hacking anyone or anything (☉_☉)
-  - I'm also a 'free-time' music producer.
-It's more like a hobby.
+  - I'm also a 'free-time' music producer — it's more of a hobby.
-  - I love IoT stuff man.
+  - I love IoT stuff.
-  - I have quite a tendency to explore the CyberSecurity endeavor.
+  - I have a strong interest in exploring CyberSecurity.

 <br>

 ## My super competitive in-game stats: